David Palmer (baseball)

-David William Palmer, Jr. (born October 19, 1957) is a former professional baseball pitcher who played in the Major Leagues in parts of ten seasons spanning 1978–1989, with the Montreal Expos, Atlanta Braves, Philadelphia Phillies, and Detroit Tigers.
+David William Palmer, Jr. (born October 19, 1957) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) in parts of ten seasons spanning 1978–1989, with the Montreal Expos, Atlanta Braves, Philadelphia Phillies, and Detroit Tigers.

 Early life

 Palmer was a star pitcher for the Glens Falls High School Indians baseball team until he graduated in 1976.
 He pitched alongside fellow future Major League Baseball pitcher Dave LaPoint.

 Montreal

 Palmer was drafted by the Montreal Expos in the 21st round (489th overall) of the 1976 amateur entry draft.
 He pitched in the Expos organization until 1985.
 Although he made his major league debut in 1978, he pitched only a handful of minor league games in 1981 due to injuries, and had to fight his way back from Triple-A in 1982, where he made nine minor league starts.
 Additionally, he did not throw a single pitch in 1983 due to further injuries.

 On April 21, 1984, Palmer pitched an unusual moment in baseball history when he threw a five-inning perfect game in the second game of a doubleheader at Busch Stadium against the St. Louis Cardinals.
 Officials called the game on account of rain, and major-league baseball officials later struck the game from baseball's official list of perfect games since it only lasted five innings.

 He was granted free agency on November 12, 1985.